Silvokyda/django-rest-starter/README.md

 # Django REST Starter

-Welcome to Django REST Starter!
-This repository provides a starting point for building RESTful APIs using the Django REST framework
+Welcome to vidCash !
+Built using RESTful APIs using the Django REST framework

 ## File Structure
 ```